Red Sox vs. Phillies Player Props Betting Odds

 Devers Stats

-- Rafael Devers has 32 hits with eight doubles, 11 home runs, 11 walks and 32 RBI.
+- Devers has recorded 35 hits with nine doubles, 11 home runs and 11 walks.
+He has driven in 34 runs.

-- Devers has picked up a hit in three games in a row.
-During his last five outings he is hitting .300 with a double, a home run, a walk and five RBI.
+- Devers hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .364 with two doubles, a home run and seven RBI.

 Devers Recent Games